alok/vibe_of_a_room/README.md

 TODO elaborate hodge and how helmholtz works too in this case.

+If Hodge is too hard, use Helmholtz and included the poloidal and toroidal split.

-Use torchaudio to load 1 audio file, call it `input`. `input` should be turned into a (possibly complex) vector field.
-Elaborate how this is done, then implement it.
+Use torchaudio to load 1 audio file, call it `input`.
+It will have 2 channels and thousands of samples, with a shape of `2,?`.
+How to turn the `input` complex dtpye tensor into a complex vector field?
+Elaborate how this is done, then implement it in Python.

 Elaborate how the Helmholtz or Hodge decomposition works, then implement it.

+Account for the negative-definite signature of the time dimension, because it *is* timelike.

+Implement all this in Python, using Python 3.10+.
+Include type annotations, pathlib, and other modern niceties.